dcunited001/dcunited001.github.io/_posts/2016-06-21-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus.md

     - are you focusing on style in some way that drives the other elements
     - tarantino seems to do this well

     Ghost in the shell video

+No Longer Human is told in the form of notebooks left behind by the main character

 ## Part Two - Specific Themes